Spouse & Contribution splitting

 There are two ways you can add to your partner's super:

-A Spouse Contribution is adding to your partner's super account from your own take-home pay. eg. You make a payment from your personal bank account to their super account.
+A spouse contribution is an addition to your partner's super account from your own take-home pay. eg. you make a payment from your personal bank account to their super account.

 Sharing the benefits

 The main advantage of adding to your super is to share the amount saved for retirement between two spouses.
 The benefits can include:

 - both members may get access to the low-rate threshold if they are younger than 60;

 - an effective way of providing superannuation to a non-working or low-income earning spouse;

 - covering insurance premiums for a non-working or low-income earning spouse;